Department of Labor Logo United States Department of Labor

 Some aircraft and avionics equipment mechanics and technicians learn their trade on the job.

-Aircraft mechanics and service technicians typically enter the occupation after attending a Part 147 FAA-approved aviation maintenance technician school.
-These schools award a certificate of completion that the FAA recognizes as an alternative to the experience requirements stated in regulations.
-The schools also grant holders the right to take the relevant FAA exams.
+Aircraft mechanics and service technicians typically enter the occupation after attending an FAA-approved aviation maintenance technician program.
+These programs award a certificate of completion that the FAA recognizes as an alternative to the experience requirements stated in regulations.
+The programs also grant certificate holders the right to take the relevant FAA exams.
+Programs that are affiliated with community colleges offer students the opportunity to earn an associate’s degree.

 Licenses, Certifications, and Registrations

-The FAA requires that aircraft maintenance be done either by a certified mechanic with the appropriate ratings or authorizations or under the supervision of such a mechanic.
+The FAA requires aircraft maintenance to be done either by a certified mechanic with the appropriate ratings or authorizations or by someone working under the supervision of such a mechanic.

-The FAA offers separate certifications for bodywork (Airframe mechanics, or “A”) and engine work (Powerplant mechanics, or “P”), but employers may prefer to hire mechanics who have both Airframe and Powerplant (A&P) ratings.
+The FAA offers separate certificates for bodywork (airframe mechanics) and engine work (powerplant mechanics), but employers may prefer to hire mechanics who have both ratings (A&P).
 The A&P ratings generally certify that aviation mechanics meet basic knowledge and ability standards.

-Mechanics must be at least 18 years of age, be fluent in English, and have 30 months of experience to qualify for either the A or the P rating or both (the A&P rating).
-Completion of a program at a Part 147 FAA-approved aviation maintenance technician school can substitute for the experience requirement and shorten the time requirements for becoming eligible to take the FAA exams.
+Mechanics must meet minimum requirements, including for age and experience, to qualify for either the A rating, the P rating, or the A&P rating.
+Completion of a program at an FAA-approved aviation maintenance technician school can substitute for the experience requirement and expedite the time for becoming eligible to take the FAA exams.

-The Inspection Authorization (IA) is available to mechanics who have had their A&P ratings for at least 3 years and meet other requirements.
+The Inspection Authorization (IA) is available to A&P-certified mechanics who meet experience and other requirements.
 These mechanics are able to review and approve many major repairs and alterations.

 Advancement

-As aircraft mechanics gain experience, they may advance to lead mechanic, lead inspector, or shop supervisor.
+As aircraft mechanics and service technicians gain experience, they might advance to become lead mechanics, lead inspectors, or shop supervisors.
 Opportunities to advance may be best for those who have an inspection authorization (IA).
 Mechanics with broad experience in maintenance and repair may become inspectors or examiners for the FAA.

 Important Qualities

 Detail oriented.
-Mechanics and technicians need to adjust airplane parts to exact specifications.
+Mechanics and technicians must adjust aircraft parts to exact specifications.
 For example, they often use precision tools to tighten wheel bolts to a specified tension.

 Dexterity.
 Mechanics and technicians need to coordinate the movement of their fingers and hands in order to grasp, manipulate, or assemble parts.